Expert surgical solutions for complex hernia problems

 Coordinated approach to hernia repair at Penn Medicine

-At Penn Hernia Center, multiple doctors with different areas of expertise come together to consider all perspectives and make the best possible decisions regarding your care.
-Depending on your needs, your care team may include gastrointestinal surgeons, plastic surgeons, pain management doctors, nurses, and physical therapists.
-This level of coordination is uncommon and helps us provide expert hernia care.
+At Penn Medicine, multiple doctors with different areas of expertise work together to consider all perspectives and make the best possible decisions regarding your care.
+Depending on your needs, your care team may include general and gastrointestinal surgeons, plastic surgeons, pain management doctors, nurses, and physical therapists.
+This advanced level of coordination helps us provide expert hernia care.

 Our physicians take what they do personally.
 We understand how much a hernia can affect your life.
 We want to give you the best results possible.